jfrog/project-examples/gitlabci-example/gitlabci-npm-artifactory/README.md

 This sample project resolves dependencies from Artifactory and deploys the build artifacts to Artifactory.

 #### Prerequisite
-Artifactory Pro/ Artifactory SAAS version 5.5.2 and above.
+Artifactory Pro / Artifactory SAAS version 5.5.2 and above.

 #### Step 1:
 In the NPM project, configure the following Artifactory credentials, under CI/CD Settings > Secret variables: ARTIFACTORY_URL, ARTIFACTORY_USER, ARTIFACTORY_PASS, and ARTIFACTORY_NPM_REPOSITORY.